 If history is your jam, this is the area for you.
 This designated historic district has the architecture to match the title, as there’s everything from Mediterranean revival to art deco in its streets.
 The food and shopping options are also nothing to sneeze at!

 This neighborhood is brimming with community and culture, not to mention colorful street art, nightlife, and amazing soul food.
-And with a typical home value of just over $203,000 (37% less than the city’s), Parramore is a great option for homebuyers, as well.
+And with a typical home value of just under $250,000 (significantly less than the city’s), Parramore is a great option for homebuyers, as well.

 Though technically not in Orlando, Sanford’s a great option if you’re not opposed to living in the suburbs.
 This area has been consistently named one of the best places to live in the state because it offers a calmer vibe with great schools, and it’s just a short drive away from anything you’d want to do in the city.

 Also technically not in Orlando, but the perfect area for theme park lovers as it is just minutes away from Universal, Disney, and SeaWorld.
 This is a great place for families that love fun times and a little bit of adventure, as zip lining is another activity you can engage in nearby.

 If you’re into planned developments, this project was inspired by the New Urbanism movement.
 It encompasses several villages and has everything from supermarkets to its own hospital.
 This area offers a great balance of that homey residential feel with the convenience of integrated commercial establishments.